mcsee/Software-Design-Articles/Articles/Theory/Fail Fast/readme.md

 An error involved generating *logs* to a file with parts of the *execution stack* to try to isolate the cause of the defect.
 Try a fix, recompile, link, etc., and so on iteratively.

-With the advent of interpreted languages, ​​we began to believe in the magic of editing the code *'on the fly'* with a *debugger* where we could access the state.
+With the advent of interpreted languages, we began to believe in the magic of editing the code *'on the fly'* with a *debugger* where we could access the state.

 However, in the late 1990s, with the rise of web systems, we went back several steps.
 Except in cases where we could simulate the system on a local server, we put logs in the code again while debugging our integrated software remotely.